-The PPA5xx/15xx normally displays many results on the screen in a combination of small font size (no zoom) and up to 4 values in a larger font size (first zoom level).
+The PPA3500 normally displays many results on the screen in a combination of small font size (no zoom) and up to 4 values in larger font size (first zoom level).
 There are two further zoom levels which can display up to four and up to three selected values respectively at larger font sizes (second and third zoom levels).